‘Strike The Blood’ Season 3/OVA 3 Release Date Teased By Warner Bros. Japan For Fall 2018 Anime Or 2019

 Strike the Blood Season 3 was officially confirmed to be greenlit for production in 2018.
 Listed as Strike the Blood Third (or Strike The Blood 3), the revelation was announced during the Dengeki Bunko 25th Anniversary and New Work Unveiling Stage event at Dengeki Game Festival 2018.
 Now, a document from Warner Bros.
 Japan has provided a hint about the general time frame for the release date of the third season of the Strike The Blood anime series.

 A printed release schedule for multiple anime series has been posted up on Reddit.
-The document starts off by listing several already anime already released in the spring, but it continues with the summer and then a “Coming Soon” section.
+The document starts off by listing several anime already released in the spring, but it continues with the summer and then a “Coming Soon” section.
 Besides Strike The Blood Third, that section also lists A Certain Magical Index Season 3 (Toaru Majutsu no Index III), DanMachi Season 2 (or Is It Wrong To Try To Pick Up Girls In A Dungeon Season 2), and Mob Psycho 100 Season 2.

 What does “Coming Soon” mean exactly?
 The front page of the document also states, “Warner Bros.
 Japan would like to introduce our animation lineup for 2018 and beyond.”
 One of the listed anime provides another hint.
 When A Certain Magical Index Season 3 was officially announced in the fall of 2017, it was specifically stated that the third season was coming out in 2018.
 So that means “beyond” can refer to the fall of 2018, but it could also mean 2019 or 2020.

 What is known for certain about Strike The Blood Season 3 is that anime studios Silver Link and Connect will be returning with director Hideyo Yamamoto at the helm.
-Hiroyuki Yoshino will be writing the screenplays and Keiichi Sano is responsible for the anime character designs.
+Hiroyuki Yoshino will be writing the screenplays. and Keiichi Sano is responsible for the anime character designs.

 Here is the returning Strike the Blood cast.